harsha336/robot_algorithms/README.md

 # robot_algorithms
-Some of the basic algorithms implemented in Matlab.
+Some of the basic robot algorithms implemented in Matlab.